JackKiefer/numerical-diff-eq/docs/utilities.md

 ### absoluteError

-Returns the absolute error between the expected value and the measured value
+Returns the absolute error between the expected value and the measured value.

 **Definition:**
 {% highlight C++ %}